Ejay02/school-management-backend/README.md

 ## Docker

-If using docker, remember to start your postgres container on docker
+If using Docker, remember to start your PostgreSQL container on Docker

 #### License